 Since the inception of Scouting, learning to swim and engaging in aquatics activities have been core to the program.
 More than 1.5 million aquatics-related merit badges have been earned by Scouts BSA since 2009.
 The BSA has also been a leader in promoting and providing training in aquatics safety.
 For at least 80 years, checklists have been in place to make sure those aquatic experiences are positive ones.
 Back in the 1940s there was the seven-defense method, a precursor to today’s Safe Swim Defense.

 Take Scouts near any body of water—whether it’s a pool, lake, river, or ocean—and they have a natural desire to go swimming.
-Once a Scout has learned how to swim, they naturally want to progress into other aquatics activities, including sailing, rowing, canoeing, and rafting.
+Once Scouts have learned how to swim, they naturally want to progress into other aquatics activities, including sailing, rowing, canoeing, and rafting.
 There are plenty of age-appropriate aquatics activities.

 But before that swim or row, we want everyone to have a plan and be on the same page when it comes to aquatics safety in the BSA program.
 The two key training prerequisites are Safe Swim Defense and Safety Afloat.
 These are not learn-to-swim or learn-to-paddle courses; they are the BSA way to conduct a safe and fun aquatics program.